aleverdes/signals/README.md

 # AffenSignals

-### Simple EventBus realization for Unity with Coroutine support.
+### Simple EventBus-pattern implementation for Unity with Coroutine support.

 ---